blstrManx/bandcamp-rss/README.md

-# Artist RSS Feed Generator
+# Bandcamp RSS Feed Generator

 This repository automatically generates RSS feeds from a list of artist pages, making it easy to follow new releases from your favorite artists.